Stabilization of Kelvin-Voigt viscoelastic Fuid Fow model: Abstract

 \section{Abstract}

-{In this article, stabilization result for the viscoelastic fluid flow problem governed by Kelvin-Voigt model, that is, convergence of the unsteady solution to its steady state solution is proved under the assumption that linearized self-adjoint steady state eigenvalue problem has a minimal positive eigenvalue.
-Both the power and exponential convergence of the unsteady solution to the steady state solution is proved under various prescribed conditions on the forcing function.
-It is shown that results are valid uniformly in $\kappa$ as $\kappa\to 0$. }
+{In this article, stabilization result for the viscoelastic fluid flow problem governed by Kelvin-Voigt model, that is, convergence of the unsteady solution to a steady state solution is proved under the assumption that linearized self-adjoint steady state eigenvalue problem has a minimal positive eigenvalue.
+Both power and exponential convergence results are derived under various conditions on the forcing function.
+It is shown that results are valid uniformly in the time relaxation or some times called regularization parameter $\kappa$ as $\kappa\to 0$, which in turn, establishes results for the Navier-Stokes system. }